dotnet-bem/system-web-bem/README.md

 Assembling is performed by special tool [enb](https://ru.bem.info/toolbox/enb), which is added to the project during the System.Web.Bem package installation from NuGet.
 Also during the package installation the project settings is changed: the automatical enb execution after the MsBuild execution is added.
 Thus, when you run the build of your ASP.NET MVC project in Visual Studio the assembling of BEM-bundles will be performed automatically after the c# code compilation.
 During the project assembling will be found all the declarations in the `/Bem/desktop.bundles` folder and for each of them will be assembled all the technologies bundles (templates, styles, java script).

 Bundles of technologies should be named `<bundle_name>.<tech_ext>` and should be saved in the folder where the declaration is located.
-For example, the templates file (bem html.js) for the `default` bundle should have a path `/Bem/desktop.bundles/default/default.bemhtml.js`.
+For example, the templates file (`bemhtml.js`) for the `default` bundle should have a path `/Bem/desktop.bundles/default/default.bemhtml.js`.
 Thus, after the build of the project you will see something like this:

 ```
 <Project root>